Tasarinan/editor-framework/README.md

  - Mocha
  - Chai

-**Note:** We need to install mocha, chai in both core and page, that's why we put them in both bower and npm.
-The core level tests only runs during develop phase, and will not go into the final product.
-The page level test environment has integrated with [tester](https://github.com/fireball-x/tester) packages and share with developers.
+**Note:** We need to install mocha, chai in both core and page, that's why we put them in both bower and npm dependencies.
+The core level tests only run during develop phase, and will not go into the final product.
+The page level test environment has integrated with [tester](https://github.com/fireball-x/tester) package and every developer can use it to test your panels.

 To test the editor-framework itself, just run: